yuchenakaleslie/yuchenakaleslie.github.io/_pages/experience.md

 ### Teaching

+- Teacher for the [IJEP programme](https://www.strath.ac.uk/engineering/civilenvironmentalengineering/studywithus/internationaluniversitypartnerships/) between Uni. of Strathclyde and Yunnan University on the module Structural Engineering (CL340).
+- Teaching Assistant (TA) for the module Structural Engineering (CL313) of University of Strathclyde;
 - Teaching Assistant (TA) for the module Geophysical Project (ENVS300) of Univ of Liverpool;
 - Supervised an undergraduate Stephen Guerin with dissertation "_Using machine learning to forecast induced seismicity_"